Attendance Allowance (AA) is a benefit for disabled people who are over State Pension Age who have care needs.

-To claim AA, you must be usually living in the UK and not in a care home or hospital.
+To claim AA, you must live in the UK and not in a care home or hospital.
 You can continue to get Attendance Allowance if you are fully self-funding in care.
 Usually your AA will not be affected if you:

 are admitted into hospital or a care home for less than 4 weeks